italia/eudi-wallet-it-docs/docs/en/trust.rst

 process again.
 It's particularly useful for quickly updating trust relationships when minor changes occur or when the Trust Chain is close to expiration but the overall structure of the federation hasn't changed significantly.

-The Trust Chain fast renewal process is initiated by fetching the leaf's (RP's or OP's) Entity Configuration anew.
+The Trust Chain fast renewal process is initiated by fetching the leaf's Entity Configuration anew.
 However, unlike the federation discovery process that may involve fetching Entity Configurations starting from the authority hints, the fast renewal focuses on directly obtaining the Subordinate Statements.
 These statements are requested using the `source_endpoint` provided within them, which points to the location where the statements can be fetched.

 Non-repudiability of the Long Lived Attestations